SunrisesIllNeverSee/MOS2ES/II. Signal Vault/iii. Codex-Fragments/README.md

-## 🧱 `/artifacts/README.md`
+## 📜 `/codex-fragments/README.md`

-# Artifacts – Compression Proofs
+# Codex Fragments – Living Thought

-The **Artifacts** folder contains finalized or semi-finalized works derived from the MO§ES™ protocol — including documents, graphics, or PPA filings.
+The **Codex Fragments** folder houses the evolving intellectual and narrative layer of MO§ES™ — essays, reflections, comparative analyses, or narrative explorations produced through the system.
-Each artifact serves as a **sealed proof of compression**, cryptographically timestamped and bound to its lineage.
+These fragments function as **living drafts**, continuously refined until elevated to artifact status.

-Artifacts are the **operational outputs** of the system: the bridge between private signal and public verification.
+This space embodies the creative pulse of the protocol: where resonance becomes expression.
 ---

 ---
 ## Lineage Custody Clause